TDG-Platform/docs/HotMaps_Workflow.md

 This document describes how to modify a HotMaps GBDX workflow template in order to identify the active fire pixels in a burn scene (a WV3 image), even through wood smoke.
 The inputs are WV3 DN 8-band VNIR and 8-band SWIR data with **_Level 3X_** processing.
 The SWIR sensor on WV3 is able to see through wood smoke.
 The output consists of three products: (1) Shape file whose polygons delimit active fire pixels; (2) False-color SWIR RGB raster image using bands 6, 3, 1, in that order, from bands 1 - 8 of the input SWIR image; (3) Cloud mask raster indicating water clouds that are impermeable to the SWIR sensor.

 At the beginning of the workflow, the VNIR is mosaicked and fractionally pixel-aggregated to agree with the SWIR pixels.
-The VNIR and SWIR are then stacked, but not registered, and clipped to the common overlap.
+The VNIR and SWIR are then stacked, **_but not registered_**, and clipped to the common overlap.
 This results in a "crude supercube" 16-band stack at SWIR resolution.
 The HotMaps analysis task takes this crude supercube as input.

+The workflow calls the DGLayers GBDX task on two recipe files to do the stacking of the VNIR and SWIR and to create the false-color 3-band SWIR.
+This is explained below.

 <!--